 Rationale: This standard can be seen as a precondition for all other standards.
-It influences the extent to which organizational health literacy or responsiveness is accepted (→ glossary) and can be achieved within the organization.
+It influences the extent to which organizational health literacy or responsiveness is accepted (\rightarrow glossary) and can be achieved within the organization.
 Without making organizational health literacy a responsibility and an integral element of an organization ́s structures, processes, culture and quality management, an organization cannot execute comprehensive implementation of organizational health literacy.
-A health literate healthcare organization (→ glossary) requires capacity building, i. e. infrastructures and resources, for being health literacy responsive in all decision making and acting within the organization.
-A committed management - which makes health literacy integral to the vision and mission, structures and processes, and all operations of the organizations - is one of the most crucial preconditions to developing health literate organizations (Brach et al., 2012).
+A health literate healthcare organization (\rightarrow glossary) requires capacity building, i. e. infrastructures and resources, for being health literacy responsive in all decision making and acting within the organization.
+A committed management - which makes health literacy integral to the vision and mission, structures and processes, and all operations of the organizations (Brach et al., 2012).
 Leaders have to drive change management and continuous quality improvement (New Zealand Ministry of Health 2015) by reinforcing goals and expectations, and by modelling expected behaviours (Brach 2017).

 Sub-Standard 1.1.
-The management of the organization is committed to implementing, monitoring and improving organizational health literacy.
-Yes 76- 100% Rather yes 51- 75% Rather no 26- 50% No 0-25% N/A Indicator 1.1.1 The management of the organization drives the organizational health literacy culture by reinforcing goals and expectations for the organization, and by defining expected behaviors for the staff.
+The management of the organization is committed to implementing, monitoring and improving organizational health Yes 76-100% Rather Yes 51-75% Rather No 26-50% No 0-25% N/A literacy.
+Indicator 1.1.1 The management of the organization drives the organizational health literacy culture by reinforcing goals and expectations for the organization, and by defining expected behaviors for the staff.
 Comments: Click here to enter text.
 Indicator 1.1.2.
 The management of the organization ensures that health literacy is implemented for all relevant aspects of the organization, explicitly measured, regularly monitored, and continuously improved.
 Comments: Click here to enter text.